Pvt Ltd to OPC Conversion Under Section 18 in 15 to 30 Working Days Starting at Just ₹5,999

 Stamp duty for MOA/AOA alteration varies by state: Maharashtra ₹1,000 to ₹5,000, Delhi ₹500 to ₹2,000, Karnataka ₹500 to ₹3,000, Tamil Nadu ₹300 to ₹2,000, and Telangana ₹500 to ₹3,000.
 Additionally, share transfer (if applicable) attracts 0.25% stamp duty on the share value.

 Exiting shareholders face capital gains tax on share transfers.
 Short-term gains (shares held under 24 months) are taxed at the member's income slab rate.
-Long-term gains attract 20% tax with indexation.
-If shares are bought back instead of transferred, the company pays 20% buyback tax under Section 115QA.
+Long-term gains attract 12.5% tax without indexation (effective from 23 July 2024 per Finance Act 2024).
+If shares are bought back instead of transferred, buyback proceeds are taxed as deemed dividend in the hands of shareholders under Section 2(22)(f) (effective from 1 October 2024; the earlier 20% company-level buyback tax under Section 115QA was abolished by Finance Act 2024).

-IncorpX's conversion package starts at ₹5,999 and includes document preparation, Form INC-6 filing, Form MGT-14 filing, MOA/AOA alteration drafting, nominee appointment (Form INC-3), CA/CS certification, and obtaining the new Certificate of Incorporation.
+IncorpX's conversion assistance package starts at ₹5,999 (professional fee for end-to-end assistance) and covers document preparation, Form INC-6 filing, Form MGT-14 filing, MOA/AOA alteration drafting, nominee appointment (Form INC-3), Expert certification, and follow-up until issuance of the new Certificate of Incorporation by the RoC.
 Government fees and stamp duty are charged separately at actuals.

-Under Section 450 of the Companies Act, the default penalty for non-filing or delayed filing is ₹10,000.
+Under Section 450 of the Companies Act, the default penalty for non-filing or delayed filing is ₹10,000 plus ₹1,000 per day for continuing default.
 Under Section 448, furnishing false statements in conversion forms attracts imprisonment up to 6 months and fine.
-Late filing of Form INC-6 attracts additional fees per MCA schedule.
+Late filing of Form INC-6 attracts additional fees as multipliers of normal fee under Section 403.

 Yes.
 The nominee can be changed at any time by filing Form INC-4 (Change of Nominee) with the RoC.
 The new nominee must provide written consent via Form INC-3 along with PAN, Aadhaar, and address proof.
 No government fee applies for nominee change, but professional charges of ₹1,000 to ₹2,000 are typical.